-It’s that time of year with many parties and overindulgence, so I am sharing some tips to relieve a hangover.
+It’s that time of year with many parties and overindulgence, so I am sharing some tips to relieve a hangover and overeating.
 The Chinese love their banquets and are rather familiar with overindulgence.
-It is therefore no surprise that they have plenty of formulas (and cupping and acupuncture) to relieve them.
+It is therefore no surprise that traditionally they have plenty of formulas (and cupping and acupuncture) to relieve them.

 There are even herbal teas for children that eat too many sweets and other rich foods.
-It is sometimes a stressful time also, especially for those that do all the present buying, work and cook all the food.
+The Christmas and Easter holidays are quite often a stressful time, especially for those that do all the present buying, cooking and work.

 Banana peel: boil 60 grams and drink the water